This is a scrap book dedicated to the study of London's weeds and the wild places where they grow.

 By the term 'weeds' we are of course referring to the cities wild plants and flowers.
 But their are also two other weeds that grow in the city.

-'Graff' like its botanical relation has many families and staines.
+'Graff' like its botanical relation, has many families and strains.
 Both of these weeds can often be found together, sharing many qualities including their adaptive nature and unregulated status.
 Both in many cases, originally entered and populated the city using the railway network.

 London's third 'weed' is invisible and uses the tops of tower blocks to propagate.
-Pirate radio like its weed relatives, grows away from public eye and is constantly adapting to exploit these same gaps across the cities FM radio spectrum, in-between the commercial stations.
+Pirate radio like its weed relatives, grows away from the public eye and is constantly adapting to exploit these same gaps across the cities FM radio spectrum, fighting and flourishing in-between the commercial stations.

 The Lewisham Natureman is a legend thought to have its roots in South East London's local graffiti scene.
 He has never been seen and is only represented by a small carving, that can be found [normally hidden] in the wastelands, train sidings and rivers of the borough.
 This has given way to the belief that this character is not human at all but actually a spirit of the wild; an urban incarnation of the Green Man or Cernunnos; the stag lord.